brianzliu/recipes-nutritional-analysis/README.md

 **Name**: Brian Liu

 ## Introduction
 The dataset used in this project is the **Recipes and Ratings** dataset, which nominally contains 83,782 recipes and 731,927 interactions (reviews and ratings) from Food.com.
+After preprocessing, there are 234,429 rows.
 This project focuses on understanding how recipe complexity relates to nutritional value and user ratings.

 **Research Question**: *What is the relationship between a recipe's complexity (steps, time, ingredients) and its nutritional value, and can these factors be used to accurately predict user satisfaction (average ratings)?*